ni/monodrive-documentation/docs/LV_client/quick_start/LabVIEW_run_examples.md

 monoDrive simulator will switch to this map prior to beginning the simulation.

-* **Select a different position using the Start Position Control.** monoDrive maps come with various different start positions around the map.
+* **Select a different position using the Start Position Control.** monoDrive maps come with different start positions around the map.
 The number in this box corresponds with the number on the map displayed on the bottom right.

 To run the example, **Click on the "Run" arrow on the top-left corner